MeSH: Memory-as-State-Highways for Recursive Transformers: Methodology: Alleviating Information Overload and Enabling Functional Specialization

 \item \textbf{Anchor:} Setting $\mathbf{h}_{\text{sup}}^{(t)} = \mathbf{h}^{(0)}$ explicitly tethers each iteration to the initial state that entered the loop.
 The intuition is to prevent the iterative process from drifting too far from the initial semantics by continuously reinforcing the starting context \citep{yang2023looped,mohtashami2023cotformer,geiping2025scaling}.

 \item \textbf{Anchor*:} An alternative, $\mathbf{h}_{\text{sup}}^{(t)} = \mathbf{h}_{\text{emb}}$, anchors each iteration to the raw token embeddings. \end{itemize}

 The heuristic connectivity schemes can be seen as attempts to mitigate \textbf{information overload}.
-By providing a direct, additive path for historical information (like the initial state $\mathbf{h}^{(0)}$ or the previous state $\mathbf{h}^{(t)}$), they partially offload the burden of memory from the main hidden state pathway.
-This allows the core to focus more on transformation rather than just preservation.
+By providing a direct, additive path for historical information (like the initial state $\mathbf{h}^{(0)}$ or the previous state $\mathbf{h}^{(t)}$), they partially offload the burden of memory from the main hidden state pathway. {Note that these refer strictly to state-passing mechanisms to improve information flow, distinct from parameter-addition methods like that specialize weights \citep{bae2024relaxed}.} This allows the core to focus more on transformation rather than just preservation.
 However, it is important to note that these are rigid, non-adaptive solutions.
 The choice among them is often a \textbf{heuristic design decision} that requires careful empirical validation.
 Crucially, they do little to address the problem of \textbf{undifferentiated computation}, as the core block remains blind to its position in the loop.